 Although you might expect that active candidates (the ones who are actively looking for a new job) would choose LinkedIn as their #1 go-to-site for identifying job opportunities and spend most of their time there, it is not so.
 Active job seekers actually prefer Facebook - research "Job Seeker Nation Study" shows that there are more job seekers on Facebook than on LinkedIn!

-Facebook is a great tool that can be used to get in front of these people, show them that you are a the employer that fits their interests and preferences and thus encourage them to make a move or at least start considering a new job at your company.
+Facebook recruiting is a great way to get in front of these people.
+By using social recruiting methods you can show potential candidates that you are an employer who fits their interests and preferences.
+Because of this, social recruiting is invaluable if you want to encourage your ideal candidates to make a move or at least start considering a new job at your company.

 How to recruit on Facebook: Step-by-step guide

 Facebook recruitment goes beyond posting current vacant jobs ads on your company’s Facebook site.
-It offers so much more!
-You can use Facebook to proactively search for potential candidates, build relationship with them and encourage them to apply to your vacant job positions.
+Facebook recruiting offers so much more!
+You can use Facebook to proactively search for potential candidates, build relationships with them and encourage them to apply to your vacant job positions.

 - Find potential candidates